RawToast/dokusho/README.md

 This is a multi-module project.
 See the relevent modules for running instructions.

-### Building

-As this project is built using ReasonML, it requires the bucklescript platform to compile and run.
-To start the application on a fresh machine run the following commands to start a server at `localhost:3000`:

-* `npm install -g bs-platform`
-* `yarn`
-* `yarn start`

 ### Minikube

-[Minikube](https://github.com/kubernetes/minikube) can be used to run a local kubernetes cluster with a Mongo instance.
-The url can be found using: `minikube service web --url`
+[Minikube](https://github.com/kubernetes/minikube) can be used to run a local kubernetes backend by a Mongo instance.

 * `minikube start --vm-driver <hyperkit, xhyve, virtualbox, etc>`
-* `./kube/build-image.sh`
+* `./bin/build-images.sh`
-* `./kube/run-local.sh`
+* `./bin/create-services.sh`

+The backend's location can then be found using: `minikube service web --url`.

 ## Additional Information